Well-posedness of initial-boundary value problem for time-fractional diffusion-wave equation with time-dependent coefficients: Introduction and main results

+During the recent decades, there have been incredible growing interests on the topic of the time-fractional diffusion/wave equation:

+where $A$ is a second-order elliptic operator, and $\partial_t^\alpha$ denotes the fractional derivative which will be introduced later.
+According to the background of its application, we may call it a time-fractional diffusion equation while $0<\alpha<1$, and a time-fractional diffusion-wave equation while $1<\alpha<2$.

-From the mathematical viewpoint, the time-fractional diffusion/wave equation \eqref{sy:intro} is a generalization of the classical diffusion equation or the wave equation since one considers an integro-differential operator of real order $\alpha\in (0,2]$ and the solution to \eqref{sy:intro} corresponds to the solutions of the diffusion equation as $\alpha\to 1$ and the wave equation as $\alpha\to 2$, respectively.
-From the practical viewpoint, the time-fractional diffusion/wave equation is regarded as a feasible candidate of modeling the anomalous diffusion in porous media (see e.g., Nigmatullin \cite{N86} for $0<\alpha<1$) or the mechanical diffusive waves in viscoelastic media which admit a power-law creep (see e.g., Mainardi \cite{M95} for $1<\alpha<2$).
+From the mathematical viewpoint, the time-fractional diffusion/wave equation is a generalization of the classical diffusion equation or the wave equation since one considers an integro-differential operator of real order $\alpha\in (0,2]$ and its solution corresponds to the solutions of the diffusion equation as $\alpha\to 1$ and the wave equation as $\alpha\to 2$, respectively.
+From the practical viewpoint, the time-fractional diffusion/wave equation is regarded as a feasible candidate for modeling the anomalous diffusion in porous media (see e.g., Nigmatullin \cite{N86} for $0<\alpha<1$) or the mechanical diffusive waves in viscoelastic media which admit a power-law creep (see e.g., Mainardi \cite{M95} for $1<\alpha<2$).
 Actually with the time-fractional derivatives, one can expect some memory effects of power-law type in the diffusion or the wave phenomena.

-Owing to the applications in engineering and other applied sciences, initial-boundary value problems for the time-fractional partial differential equations have been intensively investigated in the last few decades.
-For special cases of time-independent coefficients, there are many existing results.
-For example, one can readily derive the solution formula to the time-fractional diffusion/wave equation \eqref{sy:intro} in terms of the Fourier method and the so-called Mittag-Leffler functions (see \cite{SY11}).
-For some generalizations of the equation \eqref{sy:intro} including the discussions on the multi-term and the distributed-order time-fractional diffusion equations with time-independent coefficients, we refer to e.g., \cite{K08,LLY15,L11,LY16,MMP08}.
+Owing to the applications in engineering and other applied sciences, the initial-boundary value problems for the time-fractional diffusion/wave equations have been intensively investigated in the last few decades.
+For the special cases of time-independent coefficients, there are many existing results.
+For example, one can readily derive the solution formula to the time-fractional diffusion/wave equation in terms of the Fourier method and the so-called Mittag-Leffler functions \cite{SY11}.
+For some generalizations of the equation including the multi-term and the distributed-order time-fractional diffusion equations with time-independent coefficients, we refer to e.g., \cite{K08,LLY15,L11,LY16,MMP08}.
+In particular, Theorem 2.7 in \cite{KY} establishes the unique existence of strong solutions for $1<\alpha<2$ in different Sobolev spaces.